-A. How many and what category of individuals will be affected by the rules?
-The rules affect all individuals who seek licensure as architects.

-B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?
+- A. How many and what category of individuals will be affected by the rules? - The rules affect all individuals who seek licensure as chiropractors. - B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?

 There are no other qualitative or quantitative impacts as it relates to the actual statewide compliance costs of the proposed rules because the proposed rules create no expected increased or decreased costs for education, training, experience, application fees, examination fees, or licensure fees.
-The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules.